 The Goshen College social work program is accredited by the Council on Social Work Education and has, as its primary objective, the preparation of students for professional social work practice.
-Students are also prepared for graduate social work education and receive advanced standing in many graduate social work programs.
+Students are also prepared for graduate social work education and receive advanced standing in many Master of Social Work programs.

 Social Work: two tracks

 The social work program has both a four-year bachelor of arts track (described earlier in this catalog) and a 20-month bachelor of science degree completion track.
+Both tracks follow the same social work curriculum.
 Students who start college immediately after graduating from high school follow the four-year track and earn a B.A. in social work.
 Students who have graduated with an associate degree in human services and have related work experience follow the degree completion track, earning a B.S. in social work.
 The program outcomes for graduates are the same for students enrolled in either track.

 Minimum pre-requisite Core requirements (15 credit hours) for students without an A.A. or A.S. degree